Effects of the 2013 Pacific typhoon season in the Philippines

 The last four named storms by PAGASA was from the last week of October until the mid-week of November.
 During late-October, Vinta made landfall over northern Luzon with little damages.
 As November came in, the PAGASA had monitored a weak Tropical Depression Wilma which had brought minor damages and a waterspout in southern Visayas.
-Later that week, Typhoon Haiyan entered the area as rapidly intensifying storm system with a fast-pace speed and was named Yolanda by PAGASA.
-The monstrous typhoon first made landfall over eastern Visayas at its peak strength of a pressure of 895 millibars, which is the strongest storm globally to make landfall at that intensity.
-Winds were recorded gusting up to 315 km/h (195 mph), with the storm producing a large storm surge which brought the death toll to nearly 7,000 people in that same country.
+Later that week, Super Typhoon Yolanda (Haiyan) entered the area as a rapidly intensifying storm system with a fast-pace speed and was named Yolanda by PAGASA.
+The monstrous typhoon first made landfall over eastern Visayas with the JTWC unofficially estimating wind speeds of up to 305 km/h.
+This made Haiyan the strongest storm globally to make landfall, in terms of 1-minute sustained wind speeds, until the record was broken by Super Typhoon Rolly (Goni) 7 years later.
+Upon impact, the storm produced a large storm surge, which was a primary cause for the abnormally high death toll of nearly 7,000 people Haiyan caused in the Philippines.
 Just like the formation of Bising during January, the last named storm, Zoraida, formed and impacted southern Philippines with hardly any deaths and damages.
 No storms formed after that from November through to the end of the year.

 Moreover, this is the first time that PAGASA had used all 25 names in their list since 2004 which also marks one of a few active seasons.